codacy-acme/vscode-codacy-cli-integration/README.md

         "project-token": "#########",
     }

+### Tool
+Codacy cli can use all tool availables for the repository or you can specify one using the key "tool"

+    "codacy-cli": {
+        "tool": "eslint"
+    }

 ### On-prem usage
-In order to use it for servers on-prem, you'll need to use the flag "codacy-api-base-url"
+In order to use it for servers on-prem, you'll need to use the key "codacy-api-base-url"

     "codacy-cli": {
         "codacy-api-base-url": "https://my-onprem.codacy.instance",